castedo/vmxor/README.md

 * `vmxor-make` and `vmxor-dhcp` are just simple Perl scripts, roughly 100 lines each
 * only a trivial amount of manual interaction required

-As of this writing I am using vmxor with VMWare Fusion Professional 7.0 on Mac OS X 10.10 to create CentOS 7, Ubuntu 14.04 LTS, openSUSE and SUSE Linux Enterprise virtual machines.
+As of this writing I am using vmxor with VMWare Fusion Professional 7.1 on Mac OS X 10.10 to create CentOS 7 virtual machines.
+In the past I've used vmxor to create Ubuntu 14.04 LTS, openSUSE and SUSE Linux Enterprise virtual machines.

-In the example below, an openSUSE 13.1 VM is created from only these inputs:
+The example below is roughly what I do to create CentOS 7 VMs, using only these inputs:
-* official openSUSE-13.1-DVD-i586.iso file
+* official CentOS-7-x86_64-DVD-1511.iso file
-* `autoinst.xml` text file (90-ish lines)
+* `ks.cfg` text file (45-ish lines)
 * `default.vmx.template` text file (60-ish lines)